I Don't Wanna Be a Soldier: Covers

 The song was covered by grunge supergroup Mad Season in 1995 and released as a bonus track on the deluxe version of their only studio album, Above, in 2013.
 The cover features lead vocals by Layne Staley.
 The track was also reimagined by Cowboy Junkies on their 2005 studio album Early 21st Century Blues, including a rap element from Kevin "Rebel" Bond.

+Liam Gallagher released a "stripped back" version as a single in May 2023 with "Too Good For Giving Up" as a B-Side.